HoiJean/djangoforbeginners-book/manuscript/conclusion.md

 # Conclusion

 Congratulations on finishing *Django for Beginners*!
 After starting from absolute zero we've now built four different web applications from scratch.
-And we've covered the major features of Django: templates, views, urls, users, models, security, testing, and deployment.
+And we've covered all the major features of Django: templates, views, urls, users, models, security, testing, and deployment.
 You now have the knowledge to go off and build your own modern websites with Django.

 As with any new skill, it's important to practice and apply what you've just learned.
 The CRUD functionality in our *Blog* app is common in many, many other web applications.
 For example, can you make a Todo List web application?
 You already have all the tools you need.